Missing Man Table Ceremony, a part of the monthly POW/MIA ceremony at the Capitol

 MISSING MAN WHITE TABLE CEREMONY

 This table is our way of symbolizing the fact that members of our profession of arms are missing from our midst.
-They are commonly called POWs or MIAs, we call them "Brothers".
-They are unable to be with us this day and so we remember them.
+They are commonly called POWs or MIAs,

 This table set for one is small - Symbolizing the frailty of one prisoner alone against his oppressors.